Bowling, West Dunbartonshire: Shipbuilding in Bowling

 Bowling has been long associated with shipbuilding and ship repairing.

 The opening of the Forth and Clyde canal at Bowling in 1790 increased the number of vessels passing through the small village on their way to Glasgow.

-The first shipbuilding name in Bowling is that of Thomas MacGill, originally from Glasgow.
+The first shipbuilding name in Bowling is that of Thomas McGill, originally from Glasgow.
 He rented the Graving dock in 1800, for which he paid £25 in the first year.
 McGill and two of his sons built vessels at Bowling until 1843 when the yard was forced to close due to an extension of the Forth and Clyde Canal basin.

 In 1834 George Mills and Charles Wood entered into partnership, opening a shipyard at Littlemill in Bowling, at the other end of the bay from Thomas MacGill.
 This partnership did not last long, as Charles Wood left to set up a shipyard in Dumbarton on his own.
 In 1840/1 George Mills retired from shipbuilding and the shipyard closed.

-In 1851 a new partnership was formed at Bowling between Thomas MacGill's two sons, David and Thomas, and James Scott, whose father owned land at Littlemill.
+In 1851 a new partnership was formed at Bowling between Thomas McGill's two sons, David and Thomas, and James Scott, whose father owned land at Littlemill.
 The company was known as Scott & MacGill.
 The shipyard was located on ground known as Frisky Hall Orchard and this small yard built wooden sailing vessels until, in 1874, it built its first iron vessel.

-In 1876 Thomas MacGill retired from the firm, leaving James Scott on his own and the name of the company was changed to Scott and Company.
+In 1876 Thomas McGill retired from the firm, leaving James Scott on his own and the name of the company was changed to Scott and Company.
 A partnership was formed in 1892 between James Scott and his two sons, Charles Wood Scott and James Scott Junior.
 The firm's name was changed again, to Scott and Sons.
 The firm continued to prosper well into the twentieth century, building in excess of 450 vessels, many of these being passenger vessels and coasters for Gardner & Stewart.
 In 1958, following the retirement of James W. Scott, the firm became a limited company, trading under the name Scott Sons (Bowling) Limited.

 In June 1965, the company was taken over by Scotts Shipbuilding and Engineering Company of Greenock.
 In 1979 the decision was taken to close the shipbuilding yard.
 The last vessel to leave the yard was the Laggan built for Forth Tugs Limited of Grangemouth.